-Figure A87: Potential Value of Additional Transmission Capability
+Figure A85: Potential Value of Additional Transmission Capability

 To estimate the congestion savings of using temperature-adjusted ratings, we performed a study using NERC/IEEE estimates of ambient temperature effects on transmission ratings.
 Using the formulae and data from IEEE Standards (IEEE Std C37.30.1TM-2011), we derived ratios of allowable continuous facility current (flow) at prevailing ambient temperatures to the Rated Continuous Current for different classes of transmission elements (e.g., Forced Air-Cooled Transformers and Transmission Lines).
 We used the most conservative class of permissible ratings increases under the Standard for the type of element (Line or Transformer).
-We then used the ambient temperatures prevailing in the transmission area to estimate the temperature-
+We then used the ambient temperatures prevailing in the transmission area to estimate the temperatureadjusted rating.
+We calculated the value of increasing the transmission limits by multiplying the increase in the temperature-adjusted limit by the real-time shadow price of the constraint.

-&lt;sup>18 In some areas where wind speed is a more important ambient factor than temperature, permissible ratings could be significantly impacted by the measured wind speed.
+22 In some areas where wind speed is a more important ambient factor than temperature, permissible ratings could be significantly impacted by the measured wind speed.
 We have not estimated benefits of improved ratings due to wind speed measurements or other factors that if measured could allow for a dynamic increase in ratings.

-&lt;sup>19 The Transmission Owners Agreement calls for transmission owners to submit normal transmission ratings on base (non-contingency) constraints and emergency ratings on contingency constraints ("temporary" flow levels that can be reliably accommodated for two to four hours).
+23 The Transmission Owners Agreement calls for transmission owners to submit normal transmission ratings on base (non-contingency) constraints and emergency ratings on contingency constraints ("temporary" flow levels that can be reliably accommodated for two to four hours).
 Because most constraints are contingency constraints (i.e., the limit is less than the rating to prepare for additional flows that will occur if the contingency happens), it is generally safe to use the emergency ratings.